Neoteroi/BlackSheep-Docs/docs/dependency-injection.md

 ```

-Services configured this way are automatically injected in request handlers,
+Services configured this way are automatically injected in request handlers
 when a parameter name or type annotation matches a key inside `app.services`.

-Services that require disposing should be disposed in `on_stop` callback:
+Services that require disposing of should be disposed of in `on_stop` callback:

 ```python
 async def dispose_example(app: Application):